 How do you feel about the persona you present to the world?
 Do you feel genuine?
-Do you think you can be yourself or do you have to put on a front for others?
+Do you think you can be your true self or do you have to put on a front for others?
 Do you even know how to be yourself anymore?
+Do you try to please others?
 In the world that we live in, there is a lot of pressure to succeed, so people may think they need to speak and behave differently than their personalities otherwise ordain.

 And, if something is wrong in your life, people expect you to grin and bear it without complaint.
 People anticipate that we’ll be strong.
 When someone asks you how you are, the socially acceptable answer is, “Fine.”
 No one wants to hear something like, “Well, I’ve been feeling very down, and I don’t feel like I’m coping.”

-Others expect a lot from us, and what they expect does not always agree with what is important to ourselves.
-Look at it this way – do you ever find yourself doing something that makes you unhappy because you think others expect you to behave in a certain way?
+Everyone else expect a lot from us, and what they expect does not always agree with what is important to ourselves.
+Look at it this way – do you ever find yourself doing something that makes you unhappy because you care about what others think?

 If you’re like most people, you wear different masks depending on the situation.
 You have a different persona for work, at home, at church, etc. At home playing games you might act boisterously, but in church or at work, it’s appropriate to be more serious.
 It is sometimes OK to behave differently in various settings, but you may also be denying your personality.
 You might not even realize anymore that you’re acting, but it weighs you down.

 Pretending to be someone else is exhausting.
 It’s draining to up the pretense.
 It’s also soul-destroying because you never really get to express your own truth.
 Don’t you think it is time to make a change?

 Don’t you agree that it’s time to start being your true self instead of always trying to act as you think you should?
 In this post, we will explore how you can start being more faithful to yourself.
 We’ll work through small steps that you can take so you can gradually adjust to presenting a more honest face to the world.

 Is it Going to Be Easy?